 Emory residents also have a wealth of independent, supervised learning opportunities and are required to complete at least an additional one hour per week in individual simulations, computer-based learning or specialty conferences.

 The resident educational experience is also enhanced through various asynchronous learning activities.
 Our residency program offers a monthly journal club didactic methodology session which includes article reviews.
 These sessions are typically held at a faculty home in the evenings.
 In addition to the Emergency Medicine conference schedule, Emergency Medicine faculty and residents teach a lecture series geared towards rotating interns and medical students.
-The lectures are held every Thursday on the Grady campus.
+The lectures are held Thursdays in the Simulation Center at Emory or on the Grady campus.
 The other clinical services of Grady Memorial Hospital provide a large number of formal conferences on a weekly basis.
 Similarly, the other hospitals of the residency program provide numerous opportunities to attend conferences on diverse subjects pertinent to Emergency Medicine residents.